 Managing your data is an incredibly important part of any research project, even your literature review.
-You might not think that your project generates research data - but it does!
+Deakin broadly defines research data as:

 All data collected, observed, or created by researchers in the course of their work, for the purposes of analysis to produce original research results.